All attendees will start in Kraushaar Auditorium

 4. Follow directions given by showcase coordinators, tech, and theater staff.

-5. Discuss the responsibilities of being a guest of Goucher College with students (picking up trash, neatness in assigned dressing rooms and rooms, responsibility for clothing and belongings, and noise level.)
+5. Prior to the Showcase, discuss the responsibilities of being a guest of Goucher College with students (picking up trash, neatness in assigned dressing rooms and rooms, responsibility for clothing and belongings, and noise level.)

-6. Do not bring headphones, tablets, jewelry, or other valuables.
-Goucher College and/or MPHSDS cannot be held responsible for unsecured property.
+6. Do not bring electronics, jewelry, or other valuables.
+Goucher College and/or MPHSDS are not responsible for unsecured property.

 7. Make sure students are properly dressed for class and rehearsal.
 Appropriate dress is a leotard/tank top/fitted top, tights or leggings, and appropriate shoes for class.
 Hair should be secured up and out of the face, and no gum or jewelry permitted.
 Dancers must wear cover-ups while traveling between classes/tech.